unddef/PI_base/README.md

 # PI_base
-PIbase is designed as "base board" for an RaspberryPI.
+PIbase is designed as "base board" for a RaspberryPI.
 This means a Pi can be mounted ontop and is connected to the base.
 This extension provides a bunch of functionality to interconnect with real world applications: power supply, input and output channels, bus connectors etc.

 ![PIbase hardware](HW_description/PIbase_hardware_3d.png)

 # feature list
 - wide input supply voltage 7-36V
   - input fuse onboard